Public Transit Resources

 Trail Conference Headquarters in Mahwah, N.J., is accessible via buses that stop at Ramapo College of New Jersey, right next door to our HQ.

-Passaic County, with some trails in Bergen & Sussex Counties: See Conference's North Jersey Trails maps.
-Use NJ Transit, (973) 762-5100, or call PABT at (212) 564-8484.
+Passaic County, with some trails in Bergen & Sussex Counties: See Conference’s Northern New Jersey Highlands Trails maps.
+Use NJ Transit at (973) 762-5100, or call PABT at (212) 564-8484.
 Hours may vary seasonally, especially in summer.
 Call ahead!

 - Haskell, at Doty Road & Route 511, for Post Brook Trail.